-In the Work Programme, the largest budget item is the Research Committee (about \$5m/yr) and is approximately 50% of total.
-About \$4m of this (40% of total) is committed to long term programmes that are co-funded by MPI or MBIE plus some large forest companies.
-These long-term programmes are set up as consortiums and are run by separate Boards.
-These Boards are dominated by large forest companies and Government because they have provided considerable contributions to the budget.
-However, small scale growers have contributed about 40% of the \$4m levy contribution.
-NZ FFA have provided letters of support to encourage the Government investment.
+In the Work Programme about half the budget, or \$5 million a year, goes to the Research Committee.
+Most of this (\$4 million) is committed to long term programmes that are co-funded by a mixture of MPI, MBIE and large forest companies.
+These research programmes are set up as consortia and run by separate Boards dominated by the co-funding groups.
+Although small-scale growers contribute about 40% of the \$4 million Levy allocation, and the NZFFA has provided both direct funding and letters of support to encourage Government investment, small-scale growers get little say in the programmes and in most cases, little direct benefit from them.

-Programmes for several committees with big budgets are clearly in the common good for all the sector, such as - Biosecurity, H & S, Environment and Promotion.
-These make up about 30% of the total.
+Obviously, some Committees with large budgets have work programmes that do benefit all growers, such as Biosecurity, Health and Safety, Environment and Promotion.
+Together these make up about 30% of the total Levy spend.